 Originally these in-browser studios were aimed at easily starting a broadcast with a webcam and microphone.
-Nowadays most of them contain more advanced functionality, including the ability to invite a dozen virtual guests and add them to your broadcasts.
+Nowadays most of them contain more advanced functionalities, including the ability to invite a dozen virtual guests and add them to your broadcasts.

 Like Zoom, you need a paid subscription in order to broadcast to a custom RTMP address.
 But unlike Zoom, no watermark will be added to your broadcast when you have a paid subscription.

-Moreover, Clevercast also supports broadcasting the live stream with a selected language to third party platforms that don’t support multilingual video (like YouTube, Facebook, Twitter …).
+Moreover, Clevercast also supports broadcasting the live stream with a selected language to third-party platforms that don’t support multilingual video (like YouTube, Facebook, Twitter …).

 It is also possible to record the video and all languages server-side and publish the recording afterwards on your site as Video on-Demand.
-Or use it for streaming the same live video to a different audience by pseudo-live streaming the recorded VoD.
+Or use it for streaming the same live video to a different audience by simulive streaming the recorded VoD.

 For more info, see the Clevercast Translate@Home product page.